getCUJO/confluent-platform/README.md

 installed on workstations, you can detected partition/timing/fault-tolerance issues you could not because of the simplicity of a single-node system.

-You can access it by adding the dnsdock used in the cluster as your main DNS
+You can access it by using internal DNS of the docker network named *kitchen* or by declaring each node in your hosts file.
+You can get each IP by
-resolver: add
+running:

-`docker inspect --format '{{.NetworkSettings.IPAddress}}' dnsdock-kafka` in `/etc/resolv.conf`.
+    docker inspect --format \
+      '{{.NetworkSettings.Networks.kitchen.IPAddress}}' container_name

 Then to produce some messages: